sjodmak/HD-MSO-2023/SD_card_format.md

 ## Summary

-This document provides the Linux CLI command for formatting SD cards for use in Swift recorders.
+This document describes using the Linux CLI command `mkdosfs` to format SD cards for use in Swift recorders.
 The recommended format is FAT32 with 64 KB cluster size.

 ## Format